dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 The documentation below is valid for Flutter SDKs >= 3.18.0.

-This page describes how to auto-detect certain types of memory leaks.
+This page describes how to auto-detect not disposed and not GCed objects.
 Read more about leak tracking in [overview](OVERVIEW.md).

 ## Quick start to track leaks for Flutter